2026 Session Rewind Recap

 Why It Matters

-This year’s Session Rewind highlighted a simple truth: workforce development is economic development.
+This year’s Session Rewind highlighted a simple truth: Workforce development is economic development.

 Our panelists demonstrated just how far we can go when we put our heads together with a shared vision for a brighter Alabama.